Beit-Hatfutsot/dbs-back/README.md

 (the API_SERVER part tells the frontend to use a server at localhost:5000)

+## Migration

+Part of the code in this repository deals with migrating the databases from the legacy MSSQL server.
+You don't haver to do it, as you get all the data you need from the dump above, but if you want to contribute to the migration you'll need access to MoJP local server on MoJP local network.
+The migration process is executed done using a celery based task queue and redis as a storage backend.
+To install the required packages run:

+    $ pip install -r requirements.migrate.txt

+To activate the migration worker run:

+    $ celery -A migration.tasks worker --loglevel info

+Once the worker is listening, run in a separate window:

+    $ python scripts/migrate.py --lasthours 200

 ## Contributing

 Contributions from both Jews and Gentiles are welcomed!
 We even have a